 Determining Mold Induced Illness

 Determining the presence of bacterial infections is relatively easy, as bacterial infections trigger a rise in white blood cells.
 Fungal infections generally do not affect the immune system in this way.
 Fungal infections do, however, trigger the localized production of a specific type of white blood cell, known as eosiniphils.
-These cells are an important Mold toxicity symptoms.
+These cells are an important mold toxicity symptom.
 These cells are typically seen in allergic reactions and when parasites are present.
 Because these cells are typically localized to the area of infection, they may not be seen in bloodwork.

-If you suspect you are experiencing mold toxicity symptoms, it is vital to find a doctor with significant experience in environmental medicine who is willing to perform a comprehensive workup.
+If you suspect you have mold toxicity symptoms, it is vital to find a doctor with significant experience in environmental medicine who is willing to perform a comprehensive workup.
 This may include metabolic panel, blood sugar test, tests for kidney and liver function, tests for serum antibodies to mycotoxins, immune tests, lymphocyte panels, gamma globulins, blood and urine tests for mycotoxins, pulmonary function evaluation, pupillometry, heart rate testing, neurological testing, EEG, brain imaging, visual sensitivity testing, hearing testing, and thyroid testing.

 Mold spores are everywhere.
 Short of a strictly controlled clean room, they are impossible to completely get rid of.
 However, mold spores require certain conditions to grow.
 They need moisture, organic material to feed on, and oxygen.
 They grow best in warm temperatures, but can grow in a wide range of temperatures.